-And though most of their conclusions are prepared weeks - or even months - in advance by grey-suited civil servants, they seldom lack surprises.
+And though most of their conclusions are prepared weeks -- or even months -- in advance by gray-suited civil servants, they seldom lack surprises.

 As one veteran EU observer notes, leaders "don't just come to cross the 't's, there are hard decisions to be made."

 Yet personal vanity sometimes intervenes to hijack the official agenda.